-- Within the following 5-6 years: An art exhibition on aging could be planned to increase the social impact of the onco-aging issue, also in conjunction with other charity activities to better support older cancer patients.
+- Within the following 5-6 years: An art exhibition on ageing could be planned to increase the social impact of the onco-ageing issue, also in conjunction with other charity activities to better support older cancer patients.

-With the great support from EUniWell Seed funding
+With the great support from the EUniWell Seed Funding Programme

 - We sought ethical approval to conduct a survey of healthcare and life sciences students to learn more about their experiences/expectations regarding geriatric education in the care of cancer patients;